RunestoneInteractive/thinkcspy/_sources/ClassesDiggingDeeper/Exercises.rst

         "zzz...
 Oh excuse me, I dozed off reading your essay."

-    * If, on the other hand, the human says something shorter than 20 characters, then the bored chatbot should respond just like a normal chatbot would.
+    * If, on the other hand, the human says something with a length of 20 characters or less, then the bored chatbot should respond just like a normal chatbot would.

     .. activecode:: bored_chatbot